AdobeDocs/audience-manager.en/help/using/features/algorithmic-models/predictive-audiences-reporting.md

 ![influential-traits](assets/predictive-audiences-influential-traits.png)

-1. **[!UICONTROL TRAIT ID]**: the segment ID of each influential trait for the selected persona;
+1. **[!UICONTROL TRAIT ID]**: the trait ID of each influential trait for the selected persona;
 1. **[!UICONTROL NAME]**: the name of each influential trait for the selected persona;
 1. **[!UICONTROL DESCRIPTION]**: the description of each influential trait for the selected persona;
-1. **[!UICONTROL WEIGHT]**: the weight of each influential trait for the selected persona, calculated based on the [TraitWeight](understanding-models.md#understanding-traitweight) algorithm. [!UICONTROL Influential Traits] are by default sorted by weight, in descending order.
+1. **[!UICONTROL WEIGHT]**: the weight of each influential trait for the selected persona. [!UICONTROL Influential Traits] are by default sorted by weight, in descending order.
+The value of the weights indicate their predictive power.
+The sign indicates whether the presence of the trait increases(+) or decreases(-) the likelihood of belonging to a persona.
 1. **[!UICONTROL 30 DAY REAL TIME POPULATION]**: the number of unique trait realizations for each influential trait for the selected persona, over the past 30 days.